Cho-ui/TS-Personal-Trainer/README.md

 https://github.com/Cho-ui/Personal-Trainer-React-Front

+The API the app is based on is a resource used on multiple courses, and thus might cause issues with how the app is behaving based on the information other course participants have saved to the DB.
+In case of errors in functionality, send an empty POST request to https://customerrest.herokuapp.com/reset.
+This resets the DB to contain the default mock data designed to be used in the assignment.

 The project will be used as a learning tool in implementing various technologies to a web application, including styling, logic and end-to-end testing, git workflows, docker etc.